-Our Online Teaching Resource Fellowship project has been running this summer, led by the following University of Toronto graduate students in Buddhist Studies, who gathered and annotated online resources relevant to teaching in our field.
+Our Online Teaching Resource Fellowship project was held in the summer of 2020, led by a team of University of Toronto graduate students in Buddhist Studies, who gathered and annotated online resources relevant to teaching in our field.
 The beta release of their work can be found here:

 In addition, check out the Ho Centre’s YouTube channel, which includes a playlist of lectures from our February 2020 conference on Teaching Buddhist Studies – see https://www.youtube.com/channel/UCHRZ19RPPMJwmvJXg4MKM8w

 I am a Ph.D student in the Department for the Study of Religion working on possession and healing among the Newars of the Kathmandu Valley.
 My work seeks to decentre the spirit medium in the study of possession rituals by showing the ways in which possession is an intersubjective event co-created by all the participants, including those usually considered passive by-standers, such as family members, people accompanying the to-be-healed, attendants, and other devotees.
 My other research interests include Buddhist birth and embryological narratives, Buddhism and children, and teaching theory.

 In terms of teaching, I am particularly interested in embodied and experiential pedagogies.
 I strive to teach students in a way that acknowledges the fact that learning is not merely a cognitive act and that the body itself is an integral part of the learning process.
 I am interested in employing multimedia materials, such as recordings, and films so students get a sense of the sensuality of religious experience.
 In light of the current situation, I have also become interested in questions surrounding bringing embodied pedagogies into the digital classroom.
 How can we construct an embodied classroom and incorporate embodied pedagogies in the digital classroom?